openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/02-deploying-first-fuse-application-on-openshift.md

     Run 'oc status' to view your app.
 ```

-This senario builds the application by downloading your code, compile and build the application on OpenShift.
+The ``oc start-build`` command tells OpenShift to start the build process which starts downloading your code, then compiling it, and finally packaging it for deployment on OpenShift.
 Kick start and build application by running :

 `oc start-build mypeopleservice`{{execute}}

-you should see similar output:
+Once complete you should see output similar to:

 ```build "mypeopleservice-1" started```